au-research/raido/api-svc/readme.md

 For the flyway version number, set it based off whatever the main flyway migration is up to or you'll get an "out of order" execution error.

-If you've done it right; when you sign-in to Google and then create an authz-request using that email address - you should get a browser alert dialog saying that you've been auto-approved after hitting the submit button.
+If you've done it right; when you sign-in (currently must be using Google IDP and `raido` service-point) then create an authz-request using that email address - you should get a browser alert dialog saying that you've been auto-approved after hitting the submit button.

 # Importing legacy data for use in local environment